Overview

 Nokia required that only logged-in developers access these resources.
 Tracking of usage and popularity were important features.
 This meant that the downloadable resources had to be accessible only through the CMS.

-We built a module for the CMS which allowed developers to easily access their SDK resources while at the same time not widely sharing the origin URLs of the files.
+We built a module for the CMS that allowed developers to easily access their SDK resources while at the same time not widely sharing the origin URLs of the files.
 Included in this system were tracking and other stats tools of use to the Nokia teams.

 Security Audits and Remediation

 Nokia had several security teams that each had a set of requirements that needed to be met by any web property bearing the Nokia name.
-These security teams conducted regular audits of our backend code as well as front-end vulnerabilities.
+These security teams conducted regular audits of our backend code as well as our front-end vulnerabilities.
 Some of these audits were based on automated Veracode scans of system code.
 These automated scans turn up various types of issues across the security severity spectrum.
 False positives are an inherent part of automated security scans.

 The Solspace team worked through each and every noted issue pertaining to the ExpressionEngine CMS being used.
-We remediated issues where appropriate and we communicated extensively with the security teams to address false positives and minor issues.
+We remediated issues where appropriate, and we communicated extensively with the security teams to address false positives and minor issues.